 Please also vist the project's dedicated website here.

-Back in October of 2018, the Ground Breaking Ceremony for the new demonstration site in Hohenberg, Germany was held (see our video below as well).
-Since then, the project team has been busy procuring the equipment and hardware necessary to construct the site.
-Things are progressing well and the plant is expected to be commissioned towards the end of 2020.
-However, due to the COVID-19 outbreak, this might cause some delay in commissioning, but the team is working hard to maintain progress on the project to minmise any delay.
+Back in October of 2018, the Ground Breaking Ceremony for the new demonstration site in Hohenberg was held (see our video below).
+Since then, the project team has been busy procuring the equipment and building the hardware necessary to construct the site.
+Despite the COVID-19 crisis the construction work has made great progress with site buildings, hydrogen storage, and CHP units installed.
+Commissioning will start later in the year and is due to complete by December 2020.
+The plant is then expected to be fully operational within the first half of 2021.

 SOME OF OUR DISSEMINATION VIDEOS FOR TOSYNFUEL

-We use Adobe After Effects to produce engaging motion graphics videos for our projects.
-We also have access to a professional film in order to make high-quality documentaries or promotional material.
+We use Blender and Adobe After Effects to produce slicka nd engaging motion graphics videos for our projects.
+We also have access to a professional film maker in order to make high-quality documentaries or promotional material.
 Below are a selection of our videos we have made for the ToSynFuel project.